Diffusion of valley-coherent dark excitons in a high-angle incommensurate Moir\'e homobilayer: Results and Discussion

 \section{Results and Discussion}

-Figure~\ref{Fig1} (a) provides an optical micrograph of the homobilayer investigated in this work.
+Fig.~\ref{Fig1}(a) provides an optical micrograph of the homobilayer investigated in this work.
 We mechanically exfoliate and assemble monolayers of n-type $\text{MoSe}_2$ (2D semiconductors) and thin, flat flakes of hBN (2D semiconductors) on a distributed Bragg reflector (see Methods) with its reflection band centered at 770 nm to optimize the PL signal collection.
 Using a pulsed ti-sapphire laser at 790.5 nm, we collect the co-polarized second harmonic signal generated from the more accessible bottom monolayer and the homobilayer as a function of the laser polarization angle.
-After accounting for the effects of the beamsplitters in the signal and collection path, the corrected SHG signal is presented in Fig.~\ref{Fig1} (b) with their respective fits, revealing the twist angle to be: $41.27^{\circ} \pm 1.55^{\circ}$.
-We note that the SHG signal thus collected also validates the high quality of the fabricated sample and that there is minimal strain present\cite{29,30} away from the visible bubbles in the micrograph.
-We probe the photoluminescence spectra in a confocal microscopy setup where the sample is cooled to cryogenic temperatures (all measurements are at 6 K unless specified).
-Figure~\ref{Fig1} (c) shows the PL signal from the monolayer and bilayer.
-We observe a large redshift of the trionic and excitonic resonances of $\Delta_T = 30.4 \text{ meV}$ and $\Delta_X = 32.8 \text{ meV}$.
+After accounting for the effects of the beamsplitters in the signal and collection path, the corrected SHG signal is presented in Fig.~\ref{Fig1}(b) with their respective fits, revealing the twist angle to be: $41.27^{\circ} \pm 1.55^{\circ}$.
+We note that the SHG signal collected also validates the high quality of the fabricated sample and that there is minimal strain present\cite{29,30} away from the visible bubbles in the micrograph.
+We probe the photoluminescence spectra in a confocal microscopy setup (0.70 NA microscope objective) where the sample is cooled to cryogenic temperatures (all measurements are at 6 K unless specified).
+Fig.~\ref{Fig1}(c) shows the PL signal from the monolayer and bilayer.
+We observe a large redshift of the trionic and excitonic resonances of $\Delta_T = 30.4 \text{ meV}$ and $\Delta_X = 32.8 \text{ meV}$, due to enhanced dielectric screening.

-Next, we shift our attention to the diffusion of the excitonic and trionic complexes across the emission spot on both the monolayer and the bilayer under steady-state excitation.
-While it has been demonstrated that at small angles the localizing effects of the Moir\'{e} potential impedes the diffusion for interlayer and intralayer excitons\cite{31,32, RN37}, the case for high-angle bilayers is less explored either theoretically or experimentally.
+Next, we shift our attention to the diffusion of the excitonic and trionic complexes across the emission spot in both the monolayer and the bilayer under steady-state excitation.
+While it has been demonstrated that at small angles the localizing effects of the Moir\'{e} potential impedes the diffusion for interlayer and intralayer excitons\cite{31,32, RN37}, the case for large-angle bilayers is less explored either theoretically or experimentally.
 We focus on the diffusion lengths obtained for different species in the monolayer and bilayer.
 We note that further experimental work involving measurements of PL lifetime would help calculate the diffusion coefficients.
 However, the focus of this work is to chronicle how diffusion lengths were used to identify the brightened spin-forbidden dark exciton.